raspberrypilearning/build-an-octapi/en/step_7.md

     ```bash
     ssh-copy-id -i ~/.ssh/id_rsa.pub <remote ip>
     ```

+    You will be asked if you want to continue connecting.
+Type `yes` and press Enter.
+You will be asked for the server Pi's password which will be the default password of `raspberry`.

     This completes preparation of the client and server.
 We now need to check everything is correct and working properly with a single server.